amiroff/NextBook/README.md

 NextBook makes writing technical docs stupid simple while keeping featureset minimal:

-1. Bootstrap a project with `npx create-next-app myAwesomeBook -e https://github.com/amiroff/NextBook/tree/master/template`
+1. Bootstrap a project with `yarn create next-app my-awesome-book -e https://github.com/amiroff/NextBook/tree/master/template`
+2. `cd my-awesome-book`
-2. Create markdown content files in `pages` folder
+3. Create markdown content files in `pages` folder
-3. Update table of contents in `config/config.json`
+4. Update table of contents in `config/config.json`
+5. run `yarn dev` and open [http://localhost:3000/](http://localhost:3000/)
-3. Check [documentation site](https://next-book.vercel.app/) to see what's possible with NextBook
+6. Check examples to see what's possible with NextBook.

 ... and voila 🎉!
 This should be enough to have a statically generated documentation page or book.